Rouden/VersioningUtils/README.md

 List version controlled file paths.
 Git and SVN are supported.

-Unit test is the biggest target of this project.
+Unit tests are the main target of this project.

 ## Usage
 1. Add NuGet package